christophgietl/pisco/README.md

 Proceed as follows to set up Pisco on an ordinary Linux or macOS machine:

 1. Make sure you are using Python 3.7 or newer.
-2. Clone this repository.
+2. Create a virtual environment if you do not want to clutter up your default environment.
 3. Install Pisco:
     ```shell
-    poetry install
+    pip3 install pisco
     ```

 For a clean and minimalistic deployment